MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-report-open.md

 ## Open a report from a dashboard
 Reports can be opened from a dashboard.
 Most dashboard [tiles](end-user-tiles.md) are *pinned* from reports.
 Selecting a tile opens the report that was used to create the tile.

 1. From the dashboard, select a tile.
-In this example we've selected the *Total Units YTD...* column chart tile.
+In this example we've selected the *Total Units YTD Var %* column chart tile.

     ![dashboard with tile selected](./media/end-user-report-open/power-bi-dashboards.png)